Extremes in High Dimensions: Methods and Scalable Algorithms: Numerical Evidence

 \section{Numerical Evidence}

 This section demonstrates that our methods work as expected, modeling multivariate, potentially high-dimensional data at fine resolution.
-Moreover, it highlights the methods' computational efficiency, another key feature of our approach.
-Indeed, the $\nbrdim+\nbrdim\nbrdimRQ/2\approx\nbrdim^2$ parameters, which allow for those detailed descriptions of the data, can be estimated very rapidly: for example, one can easily fit the entire $\ell_1$-regularization path for a model in $\nbrdim=20$ dimensions---which means $190$~parameters---within two seconds on an ordinary laptop.
+Moreover, it highlights the methods' computational efficiency which is another key feature of our approach.
+Indeed, the $\nbrdim+\nbrdim\nbrdimRQ/2\in \mathcal{O}(\nbrdim^2)$ parameters, which allow for those detailed descriptions of the data, can be estimated very rapidly: for example, one can fit the entire $\ell_1$-regularization path for a model in $\nbrdim=20$ dimensions---which means $210$~parameters---within a second on an ordinary laptop.